matplotlib/matplotlib/doc/users/artists.rst

 ..
 TODO: Update these URLs

-The docstrings for all of the classes also contain the ``Artist`` properties, so you can consult the interactive "help", the online html docs at http://matplotlib.sourceforge.net/classdocs.html or PDF documentation at http://matplotlib.sourceforge.net/api.pdf for a listing of properties for a give object.
+The docstrings for all of the classes also contain the ``Artist`` properties, so you can consult the interactive "help" or the :ref:`artist-api` for a listing of properties for a given object.

 .. _object-containers: